dynatrace-oss/opentelemetry-metric-dotnet/README.md

 This means that if attributes of any other type are used, they will be **ignored** and **only** the string-valued attributes are going to be sent to Dynatrace.

+### Histograms

+OpenTelemetry Histograms are exported to Dynatrace as statistical summaries consisting of a minimum and maximum value, the total sum of all values, and the count of the values summarized.
+If the min and max values are not directly available on the metric data point, estimations based on the boundaries of the first and last buckets containing values are used.